ibrahimbroachwala/ai-funkit-landing/aifunkit/privacy-policy/index.md

 ## Children's Privacy

-The AI FunKit App is not intended for use by individuals under the age of 13.
+The AI FunKit App is safe for use by individuals under the age of 13.
 We do not knowingly collect personal information from children.
+The app requires a google account to sign in.
 If you believe we have inadvertently collected information from a child, please contact us immediately, and we will take steps to delete the information.

 ## Changes to this Privacy Policy